NSI-eloquent-javascript-pour-tous/Eloquent-JavaScript/00_intro.md

 En réalité, il rend surtout plus difficile la recherche des problèmes dans vos programmes, parce que le système ne vous les montrera pas.

-There are those who will say _terrible_ things about JavaScript.
-Many of these things are true.
-When I was required to write something in JavaScript for the first time, I quickly came to despise it.
-It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
-This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
-The idea behind this design was that it would make programming in JavaScript easier for beginners.
-In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you.

 {{index [JavaScript, "flexibility of"], flexibility}}

-Cette flexibilité a aussi ses avantages.
-Cela laisse place à de nombreuses techniques impossibles dans des langages plus rigides et, comme vous le verrez (par exemple au chapitre 10 ), il peut être utilisé pour surmonter certaines des faiblesses de JavaScript.
-Après avoir appris la langue correctement et travaillé avec elle pendant un certain temps, j'ai appris à aimer réellement JavaScript.

 Toutefois, la souplesse de ce langage est aussi un avantage.
 Elle laisse la place à de nombreuses techniques que les langages de programmation